matldupont/matdupont-dev/blog/220127/01-setup.md

 ```

 Oh yeah, I use `yarn` because I like it.
 Pick one and stick to it within a project.
 Doesn't _really_ matter which.

+The thing that matters is that you make sure to add any dependencies used for your environment and the build process as _devDependencies_.
+Hence the `-D` flag.

 ## Configure Typescript